 For additional information about school choice in South Carolina, visit these resources:

-South Carolina will celebrate National School Choice Week 2020 with a record-breaking 1,049 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/south-carolina/.
+South Carolina celebrated National School Choice Week 2020 with a record-breaking 1,049 events and activities across the state.
+Click the button below to learn more about school choice in South Carolina.

 "Shining a spotlight on effective educational options for every child"